-How do Absorbents and Desiccants Work?admin
+How do Absorbents and Desiccants Work?

 When considering packaging options for your products, you may have come across the terms “moisture control,” “absorbents,” “adsorption,” and “desiccants.”

 Absorption refers to the process during which a material chemically integrates into a separate substance.